freedmanMain/taxi-service/README.md

 # Taxi Service
- The goal of this project is to create a model of a taxi service.
+ The goal of this project is to create a simple taxi service.
 The project implements driver authentication with different functionality:
- - driver can register, login,
+ - To use all features you need to create new driver and authenticate
- - add himself to different cars,
+ - Driver can add himself to different cars
- - view all drivers
+ - View all drivers
+ - All of the remaining functionality you can find by starting the app

 ## Implementation details and technologies
 Project based on 3-layer architecture: